4 × 400 metres relay

-The 4 × 400 metres relay or long relay is an athletics track event in which teams consist of four runners who each complete 400 metres or one lap.
+The 4 × 400 metres relay or long relay is an athletics track event in which teams consist of four runners who each complete 400 metres or one lap, totaling 1600 meters.
 It is traditionally the final event of a track meet.
-At top class events, the first leg and the first bend of the second leg are run in lanes.
+The first leg and the first bend of the second leg are run in lanes.
 Start lines are thus staggered over a greater distance than in an individual 400 metres race; the runners then typically move to the inside of the track.
-The slightly longer 4 × 440 yards relay was a formerly run British and American event, until metrication was completed in the 1970s.
+The slightly longer 4 × 440 yards relay, on an Imperial distance, was a formerly run British Commonwealth and American event, until metrication was completed in the 1970s.

+Format

 Relay race runners typically carry a relay baton which they must transfer between teammates.
 Runners have a 20 m box (usually marked with blue lines) in which to transfer the baton.
 The first transfer is made within the staggered lane lines; for the second and third transfers, runners typically line up across the track despite the fact that runners are usually running in line on the inside of the track.
 This prevents confusion and collisions during transfer.
 Unlike the 4 × 100 m relay, runners in the 4 × 400 typically look back and grasp the baton from the incoming runner, due to the fatigue of the incoming runner, and the wider margins allowed by the longer distance of the race.
 Consequently, disqualification is rare.

 As runners have a running start, split times cannot be compared to individual 400 m performances.
 Internationally, the U.S. men's team has dominated the event, but have been challenged by Jamaica in the 1950s and Britain in the 1990s.
 The current men's Olympic champions are from the United States.

 According to the IAAF rules, world records in relays can only be set if all team members have the same nationality.